Sandbox Training environment — real customers aren't contacted and payments aren't charged. Reset Weekly

 Generating PDFs

 You can generate a PDF of any invoice for your records or to attach to correspondence.
 The PDF includes your organization details, the bill-to contact, all line items, and the total amount due.
+Once an invoice is paid the PDF also shows the payment date, so it doubles as a receipt.

 Emailing invoices to clients